Mistralys/x4-game-notes/README.md

 - Identify gun installations (defense disks and bridges)
 - Manually position a destroyer above the target station
-- Take out all defense modules
+- Take out all gund installations
 - Take a fast M-sized ship
 - Make a flyby to identify leftover large gun emplacements
 - Take these out with the destroyer